povsister/scp/README.md

 // Note that the reader must implement "KnownSize" interface except os.File
-// For the content length must be provided before transfer. err := scpClient.CopyToRemote(reader, "/path/to/remote/file", &scp.FileTransferOption{})
+// For the content length must be provided before transfer.
+// The last part of remote location will be used as file name at remote. err := scpClient.CopyToRemote(reader, "/path/to/remote/file", &scp.FileTransferOption{})
 ```